jgnewman/maplescript/README.md

 Chaining off of a function call tends to mean that you end up stacking parentheses on both sides of everything.
 Tell me, how easily can you read (much less write) those parentheses?

-To make this nicer, Pine includes a special form called "chain syntax" in which each link in the chain receives the result of the previous link as its `this` context (which can be referenced via `@` in Pine).
+To make this nicer, MapleScript includes a special form called "chain syntax" in which each link in the chain receives the result of the previous link as its `this` context (which can be referenced via `@` in MapleScript).

 ```
-# Pine
+# MapleScript
 (-> (createPromise)
     (@then (fn [result] (createPromise)))
     (@then (fn [result] (createPromise)))